-FRAME AERIAL.-The simplest forms are the square, diamond, and circle.
-These are illustrated in Figs. 193, 194, and 195.
-The wire which is wound around these frames is in one piece, and it will be observed that actually this is a very large tuning coil.
+able sets.
+It may be used with the ordinary type of broadcast receiver.
+The actual amount of energy picked up is small, but for the flat dweller, or those who for any reason are unable to erect a good outdoor aerial, it will be found useful.
+Perhaps the simplest forms, both from the point of view of actual construction and winding. are the square, diamond, and circle.
+These are illustrated in Figs. 193, 194. and 195.
+The wire which is wound around these frames is in one piece, and it will be observed